Updated: October 19, 2023

 - For indoor events, only use venues with mechanical ventilation and supplied fresh air.
 If windows are available, please open them.
 Spaces with high ceilings and large, spacious rooms are likely to have better ventilation.
 The room should not feel stuffy.

-- Follow CDC’s guidance for indoor masking, based on COVID-19 community levels in the area.
-Provide hand sanitizer and masks for people who arrive without one.
+Follow CDC’s guidance for indoor masking, based on COVID-19 community levels in the area.
+Provide hand sanitizer and masks for people who may request them.

 Mask Requirements and Guidance